Greeters & Ushers

-- Find a name tag and put it on.
+- Find a WELCOME tag and put it on.

 - Tidy up the area so that it is appealing and uncluttered.

 - Get ready to hand out bulletins, children’s activity pages, Connection Cards, guest gifts, and other information as requested.

 - Notify church office immediately of any needed material.

 Assisting guests with Sunday School

 - Greet all guests with enthusiasm and equality.

 - Ask them to choose a class that they think fits them.
 Assist by explaining features of each class.